Nicolás Maduro: Assassination attempts

-Maduro has faced numerous attempts at his life during his presidency.

-In August 2018, while giving a speech while commemorating the 81st anniversary of the Bolivarian National Guard and addressing soldiers in front of the Centro Simón Bolívar Towers and Palacio de Justicia de Caracas, two drones detonated explosives near Avenida Bolívar, Caracas.
-The Venezuelan government claims the event was a targeted attempt to assassinate Maduro, though the cause and intention of the explosions is debated.
+On 4 August 2018, while giving a speech while commemorating the 81st anniversary of the Bolivarian National Guard and addressing soldiers in front of the Centro Simón Bolívar Towers and Palacio de Justicia de Caracas, two drones detonated explosives near Avenida Bolívar, Caracas.
+The Venezuelan government claims the event was a targeted attempt to assassinate Maduro, accusing Venezuelan National Assembly deputy Juan Requesens of being the attempted assassin.
+However, the cause and intention of the explosions is debated.
 Others have suggested the incident was a false flag operation designed by the government to justify repression of opposition in Venezuela.

+In May 2020, a failed dissident maritime infiltration known as Operation Gideon attempted to enter Venezuela by sea from eastern Colombia.
+Organized by Jordan Goudreau, a former U.S. Green Beret and CEO of the private security firm Silvercorp USA, the operation aimed to take control of tactical airfields, overthrow the government, and forcefully capture or eliminate Maduro.
+The infiltration boats were intercepted by Venezuelan intelligence forces at Macuto and Chuao, resulting in at least six deaths and the apprehension of over 90 individuals, including two U.S. citizens and former Special Forces soldiers, Airan Berry and Luke Denman.
+Maduro subsequently accused the governments of Colombia and the United States of orchestrating and financing the raid as a targeted terrorist operation.

 In September 2024, the Venezuelan police captured and arrested three Americans, two Spaniards, and a Czech national carrying sniper rifles and other munitions to allegedly assassinate Maduro.
 In a public statement, the Minister of Interior, Justice and Peace, Diosdado Cabello held the CIA and Spanish intelligence responsible for the coup attempt, calling it 'not surprising'.
 The minister shared that they had arrested yet another US military active-duty member, Wilber Joseph Castañeda, with evidence from his cell phone linking him to terrorist attacks during the 2024 Venezuelan presidential election.

+In late 2025, public debate regarding covert U.S. intervention intensified following reporting on historical executive parameters and contemporary intelligence directives.
+National security analysts and declassified documents published by the National Security Archive highlighted a renewed legal focus on the region, noting that while public executive orders have historically banned targeted foreign assassinations, evolving designations regarding international narco-terrorism networks had fueled widespread speculation from the Maduro administration regarding authorized CIA clandestine operations and covert action strategies.